darkconsole/avorion-mothballing/README.md

 ## MinMechanics (Float = 25.0)

-The minimum mechanic workforce that much be on the ship for mothballing to work.
+The minimum mechanic workforce that must be on the ship for mothballing to work.
 Set this to 0 to disable.
 Set this to 50 if you want to require they have 50% of the normal workforce as a minimum.